mossssama/AndroidClasses/README.md

 <br/><br/>
 # 3. RecyclerViewAdapter #
-**SQLite : is database used to store data localy & permenantly using CRUD operations in SQL language**
+**RecyclerView : ViewGroup contains views corresponding to our data** **RecyclerViewAdapter : Adapter binds data from dataSet to Views that are displayed inside RecyclerView

 [1] Add a recyclerView widget to the xml file of an activity
     for example activity_main.xml